 - TOEFL scores should also be sent to Admissions from the administering institution, not the student.

 - Three Letters of Recommendation are required.
-They can be sent through admissions or directly to the Horticultural Sciences Department via email at HortGraduateStudies@ag.tamu.edu or by mail at: Dr. Michael Arnold, Department of Horticultural Sciences, HFSB Room 202, Texas A&M University, College Station, TX 77843-2133.
+They can be sent through admissions or directly to the Horticultural Sciences Department via email at email@example.com or by mail at: Graduate Advisor, Department of Horticultural Sciences, HFSB, Texas A&M University, College Station, TX 77843-2133.

-- Once all the information has been received, the packet will be sent to our graduate faculty so that you can be evaluated for graduate studies in our Department.
-This process of faculty evaluation usually requires about one to three weeks.
+- Once all the information has been received, the packet will be sent to our graduate faculty to be evaluated for our graduate studies program.

 *Delays in the process are often caused by either delayed receipt of the letters of recommendation, transcripts, TOEFL or GRE scores.
 Graduate Admissions will not release the application to the Department until all required information has been received.